Skip to Content

 Security Deposit Limit

-The state of Texas doesn’t impose any limit when it comes to charging tenants a security deposit.
-However, we recommend you check local ordinances as those may impose certain limits.
+The state of Texas doesn’t impose any deposit limit when it comes to charging tenants a security deposit.
+However, we recommend landlords check local ordinances as those may impose certain limits on security deposits.

 Undercharging tenants is equally detrimental to your investment’s bottom line as a landlord.
 The security deposit should be enough to cover any potential financial risks that may occur during the tenancy.